1997 constitution of Thailand

 The 1997 constitution was the first constitution to be drafted by a popularly elected Constitutional Drafting Assembly, hence was popularly called the "People's Constitution".
 The 1997 constitution created a bicameral legislature.
 For the first time in Thai history, both houses were directly elected.
 Many human rights are explicitly acknowledged in the text, and measures were established to increase the stability of elected governments.

-The Constitution was repealed by the Council for Democratic Reform on 19 September 2006 following a successful military coup, and was replaced by the 2006 Constitution on 1 October 2006.
+The Constitution was repealed by the Council for Democratic Reform on 19 September 2006 following a successful military coup d'état, and was replaced by the junta-imposed interim Constitution on 1 October 2006.

 Constitution drafting process

 The "Black May" public uprising against a military-dominated government that gained power due to the 1991 Constitution provoked public calls for a more accountable system of government.
 In June 1994, the Committee of Democracy Development of the House of Representatives was established during the government of Chuan Leekpai.
 Chuan was forced to establish the Committee following a hunger strike by prominent activist Chalard Vorachat.
 The Committee, headed by academic Prawase Wasi, amended the 1991 Constitution but was unable to push through further reform.
 However, it did identify many basic frameworks which would become influential for subsequent political change.
 After the collapse of the Chuan government, the 1995-1996 government of Banharn Silpa-archa established a Political Reform Committee which amended the Constitution again on 22 October 1996.
 Efforts to adopt a new constitution gained increasing public support.
 On 2 November 1995, noted royalist and social critic Dr. Prawase Wasi declared to a crowded Bangkok ballroom that Thailand urgently needed a new constitution, to help avert the potential calamity of political violence that might follow the death of King Bhumibol Adulyadej.
 None of the media outlets in the room dared report this highly sensitive speech.

 The 1996 amendment called for the creation of an entirely new constitution by a special committee outside the National Assembly.
 The Constitution Drafting Assembly (CDA) was formed with 99 members: seventy-six of them directly elected from each of the provinces and 23 qualified persons short-listed by the Parliament from academia and other sources.
 Anand Panyarachun, Premier in 1991 under the military regime, was selected as a member of the CDA and appointed Chairman of the Drafting Committee.
 Political scientists and jurists Chai-Anan Samudavanija, Amorn Chantarasomboon, Uthai Pimchaichon, and Borwornsak Uwanno were key influencers of the draft.
 A process of public consultation took place on a nationwide basis.
 Some clauses, particularly the requirement that all MP's hold bachelor's degrees, the party list system, the Constitutional Court, and decentralisation provoked strong criticism, particularly from smaller parties.
 The Asian Economic Crisis of 1997 increased public awareness about the need for reform, and has been cited as an impetus for the constitution's successful approval.
 The draft was approved by the National Assembly with 518 votes for, 16 against, and 17 abstentions.
 A referendum, called for if the draft was rejected by the National Assembly, was not necessary.